-Khaleeji Bank B.S.C ('Khaleeji'), a banking subsidiary of the Bank, is a locally incorporated commercial bank and the specific quantitative and qualitative disclosures pertaining to all the risks of Khaleeji have been disclosed in the Risk Management Disclosures of Khaleeji as at 30 June 2023, which can be accessed through the Public Disclosures of Khaleeji.
+Khaleeji Bank B.S.C ('Khaleeji'), a banking subsidiary of the Bank, is a locally incorporated commercial bank and the specific quantitative and qualitative disclosures pertaining to all the risks of Khaleeji have been disclosed in the Risk Management Disclosures of Khaleeji as at 30 June 2024, which can be accessed through the Public Disclosures of Khaleeji.

 This document provides the risk and capital management disclosures of the Bank.
-The Khaleeji specific disclosures and requirements are disclosed in the Public Disclosures of Khaleeji and are not reproduced in this document.